 In this article, I will be covering topics related to campus hiring, and how you can ace it to get the best candidates before your competitors get to them, comparing old and new methods of hiring freshers in this millennial world.
 The topics broadly include:

-- Introduction: What Is Campus Recruitment and Why It Is Important
+- Introduction: What Is Campus Recruitment

 - Old Trends of Campus Hiring and Why They’re Outdated and Faulty